 What makes each portfolio different, if they more or less contain the same thing?
 The allocations of the assets/funds of each portfolio, the breakdown.

-This is the breakdown of Wahed Invest Moderately Aggressive portfolio:
+This is the breakdown of Wahed Invest Moderately Aggressive portfolio.
+See how Sukuk (ie Islamic version of Bond) allocation is bigger?

-And this is the breakdown of Wahed Invest Very Conservative portfolio:
+And this is the breakdown of Wahed Invest Very Conservative portfolio.
+See how it’s mostly comprised of Sukuk?

 As you can see, the allocation breakdown makes all the difference.

 #7 – Which Wahed Invest Portfolio to choose

 Even though there are only 12 portfolios in Wahed Invest (6 if you take out Gold portfolio, US Stocks portfolio, and the 4 thematic portfolios), one of the questions I get a lot is which portfolio to select.

 The way I see it, there are two main methods: